 Notes: I prefer these rolled on the thinner side, but you can make them thicker if desired.
 I also call for a 2 in [5 cm] biscuit cutter, but you can use other sides as well; reduce the baking time if making smaller sizes.

-1 cup [142 g] all-purpose flour
+- 1 cup [142 g] all-purpose flour

-1/3 cup [40 g] confectioners’ sugar
+- 1/3 cup [40 g] confectioners’ sugar

-1/2 teaspoon salt
+- 1/2 teaspoon salt

-1 vanilla bean, scraped
+- 1 vanilla bean scraped

-8 tablespoons [1 stick, 113 g] unsalted butter, at room temperature, cut into 1 in [xx] pieces
+- 8 tablespoons [1 stick, 113 g] unsalted butter at room temperature, cut into 1 inch pieces

-- 2 ounces [57 g] bittersweet chocolate, chopped into small pieces
+- 2 ounces [57 g] bittersweet chocolate chopped into small pieces

 For the shortbread

 - Adjust an oven rack to the middle of the oven.
 Preheat the oven to 350F [180C].
 Line two baking sheets with parchment paper.

 - In the bowl of a stand mixer fitted with a paddle, combine the flour, confectioners’ sugar, salt, and vanilla bean seeds on low speed.
 Add the butter one piece at a time and mix on medium until it is incorporated and the dough starts to form a ball.
 Dump the dough out onto a lightly floured work surface, shape into a flat disc, and wrap in plastic.
 Refrigerate 30 minutes.

 - Lightly flour a work surface and roll the dough into a large, 1/4 in [6 mm] thick square.
 Using a 2 in [5 cm] biscuit cutter, cut out circles.
 (Any dough scraps can be rewrapped and chilled while the cookies are baking.)
 Gently slide a metal spatula underneath each round and transfer it to a prepared sheet.
 Place 12 on each sheet.

 - Bake one sheet at a time, 15 to 17 minutes, until the edges begin to brown.

 - Transfer the pan to a wire rack and allow the cookies to cool completely before drizzling with chocolate.

 For the chocolate

 - Put about 1 in [2.5 cm] of water in a medium saucepan and bring it to a gentle boil.

-Melt 1 oz [30 g] of the chocolate in a heatproof bowl set over the pan of boiling water, being careful not to let the water touch the bottom of the bowl.
+- Melt 1 oz [30 g] of the chocolate in a heatproof bowl set over the pan of boiling water, being careful not to let the water touch the bottom of the bowl.
 Stir constantly until just melted.
 Add the remaining 1 oz [30 g] and stir until the chocolate is completely smooth.
 Set aside to cool to room temperature.